 Firstly, please note that although some people find a Bombus hypnorum nest a little intimidating, if left alone, you will probably find them to be little trouble.

 As I write, our neighbour has a Tree bumble bee nest in her blue tit box on the side of a garden shed.
 She has 2 grown children and a dog.
 The bees are left alone, and no-one is bothered by the bees.
 Her garden (like ours) is not very large.

 We also have a Tree bumblebee nest in our compost heap, and also have a dog.
 It causes no problems, although we were going to move the compost heap, but that will now be delayed, and we have stopped using the composter for a while.
 I have been able to potter about, not bothered by the bees.
 Below is a film of the activity around the nest of our compost heap.

 It is possible to remove the nest if in a bird box, however, I think most people would find this more stressful than the idea I describe above (removing needed items at night the day before they are required).

-It's also a bit tricky, as it would have to be done at night, when the colony is back in its nest.
+It's also a bit tricky, as moving the nest would have to be done at night, when the colony is back in its nest.